lingul/oophp-v5/phpunit/README.md

 ![Details of code coverage](img/code-coverage-detail.png)

 As a general rule of thumb, try go get the report to show the color green.
 It is nice to have 100% code coverage, but sometimes its just fine with 70%.
-The percentage of code coverage is not the single most important metric of how good your test suite are.
+The percentage of code coverage is not the single ligm19t important metric of how good your test suite are.